kmelve/eleventy-sanity-blog-boilerplate/README.md

 - **Build command**: `npm run build && cp ./netlify.toml dist`
 - **Publish directory**: `studio/dist`

+You have to add [CORS-settings](#cors-settings-for-the-studio) for the studio deployed on Netlify.

 ### Web

 - **Repository**: `<your repository>`